• Skip to main content

 Target muscles: Quadriceps, hamstrings, gluteus maximus, abductors, adductors, core.

-Squats are the king of lower body exercises, but regular back and front squats are not very tennis specific.
+Squats are the king of lower body exercises, but regular back and front squats are not very tennis-specific.

-Lateral deficit squats are much more useful for tennis players as they take you out of the sagittal (forward/backward) movement plane and work your muscles side to side or laterally – the frontal plane.
+Lateral deficit squats are much more helpful for tennis players as they take you out of the sagittal (forward/backward) movement plane and work your muscles side to side or laterally – the frontal plane.

 Tennis involves lots of lateral movements.